gatsbyjs/gatsby/docs/docs/reference/cloud/build-and-preview-webhooks.md

 ---
 title: "Build and Preview Webhooks"
-description: "A webhook is an action that runs when the application providing the webhook is notified.
-The webhook has a URL which can receive HTTP requests (usually POST).
-A request sent to this URL lets the application know that an event has happened and it may or may not contain a message."
+description: "This guide outlines the functionality of and differences between Gatsby's Build and Preview webhooks"
 ---

-In this guide, you'll learn the differences between build and preview webhooks, and how each interacts with your Gatsby Cloud site.
+In this guide, you'll learn the differences between Build and Preview webhooks, and how each interacts with your Gatsby Cloud site.

 ## Using webhooks